 Using already existing mechanisms means the costs for the introduction of flexible emission fees can be kept low.

-USES MARKET FORCES EFFECTIVELY

-The fee collected goes back to the public, who will exert purchasing pressure for the cheaper, nonpolluting system.
+NOT A PLANNED ECONOMY APPROACH BUT A PLANNED CLEAN FUTURE APPROACH - USING MARKET FORCES APPROPRIATELY polluting system.
 Contrast this to CAPAND TRADE, where the money collected from emission rights is used to clean the pollution up.